augini/python-mega/adv_python/notes/collection_types.md

 print(type(_tuple)) # <class 'tuple'>
 ```

-- If we have only one element inside `()`, it will not considered a tuple data type
+- If we have only one element inside `()`, it will not be considered a tuple data type

 ```python
 _tuple = (12)